sourcegraph/sourcegraph-public-snapshot/doc/dev/documentation/separate_website.md

 For projects like [langserver.org](http://langserver.org) or [lsif.dev](http://lsif.dev), we prefer to create separate websites from
 [Sourcegraph.com](http://sourcegraph.com).
 In these two examples, we provide a list of LSPs or LSIF indexers offered by us or other parties that can be used for Sourcegraph or other static analysis applications.
-Since the usage isn't strictly tide to Sourcegraph and we are not the sole providers, we publish this information on an independent website.
+Since the usage isn't strictly tied to Sourcegraph and we are not the sole providers, we publish this information on an independent website.

-# 2. Setup domain and create content
+# 2. Set up domain and create content

 ### Secure the domain

-First step is to request @beyang or @sqs get a domain and add the site to Sourcegraph's Cloudflare account.
+First step is to request @beyang get a domain and add the site to Sourcegraph's Cloudflare account.

-    💡 Make sure `www` is redirecting to `https`.
+    💡 Make sure `www` redirects to `https`.

 ### Create the website content

 Once the domain is secured, we need to setup the GitHub page, where the static page will be hosted as: `[projectname].github.io`.

-We clone the repo locally, create a branch from master (make sure master is up-to-date!) and add the following files:
+We clone the repository locally, create a branch from master (make sure master is up-to-date!) and add the following files:
     - CNAME
     Containing: